dxdbg/udi/libudi/README.md

 ## Building ##

-This library can be built using stable Rust (1.22).
+This library can be built using Rust 1.25+.

 ## Testing ##